rcjj98/tp/docs/UserGuide.md

 Notes:
 1. Filepath of specified CSV file can be relative or absolute.
-2. File name of csv file **cannot** contain any front or back slashes.
+2. File name of csv file **cannot** contain any front or backslashes.
    1. Invalid csv file name with front slash: myCSVfile\\.csv
-   2. Invalid csv file name with back slash: myCSVfile/.csv
+   2. Invalid csv file name with backslash: myCSVfile/.csv
 3. Specifying the same csv file name and path will overwrite the data inside the specified csv file.
 4. Csv file **must** have .csv as a file extension.
 5. If any error is found while executing the command,